scotws/Fed/README.md

-# Fed - A ed-inspired line editor in Forth
+# Fed - An ed-inspired line editor in Forth

 Fed is a simple line editor in Forth inspired by the classical Unix editor ed.
 It is designed to be small enough to be included in BYO Forth systems for